tc39/notes/es8/2017-11/nov-29.md

 RBN: Back to walking prototype chains - you wanted privates to work in light of changing the prototype chain.
 I agree.
 Changing these today doesn't effect it as they're assigned to the object not the chain.
 The lexical side chain which you have available during class declaration could be an approach.
 For private members you can follow this rather than the prototype slot.
 Similar behaviour to how public fields/properties work today.
 Maintaining a list of base classes during declaration and using this to walk solves this.

-KGS: Would this be equivalent to the proposal of copying fields?
+KG: Would this be equivalent to the proposal of copying fields?
 But not rerunning the initialiser.
 Just pointing to the fields.

 RBN: No I'm saying maintaining an internal slot pointing to lexically scoped super class.
 Walking that chain over the prototype chain.

-KGS: I dont think you'd even need that, you could copy a reference.
+KG: I dont think you'd even need that, you could copy a reference.

 RBN: Whatever we pick for public static, we could emulate for private static

-KGS: We really don't want to do that, public static walks prototypes.
+KG: We really don't want to do that, public static walks prototypes.

 JHD: Public statics are very very important to React.
 Banning them is unnaceptable to me.
 I want to make sure we note this.
 I'm content to see privates statics banned, but not public statics.

 DE: To Ron's comment about walking prototypes, private fields can only be filled in within the class.
 Mutating constructors prototype chain, you could subclass the super from outside and have a class that observes these fields.
 Keeping a side prototype chain is a significant complexity.
 Traits tried this, its too complex.
 Meta object protocol is very complex already.

-KGS: We should discuss this more on GitHub to ensure everyone is clear.
+KG: We should discuss this more on GitHub to ensure everyone is clear.

 YK: Im not in favour of rewriting intialisers.
 Value and reference types should be included in footgun examples.
 I want to echo Kat's sentiment - originally hearing of static privates I don't understand why you wouldn't just close a scope over your class.
 Private methods have this same problem.
 Should we just evangelise lexical scoped data for static private?